Skip to main content

 return setResponse(document);

-In order to define the naming pattern use the function to set the file name sample format is as mentioned below:
+To define the naming pattern use the function to set the file name sample format as mentioned below:

 document.setFileName(filename + “<<separator>>” + <<AliasName>> + “<<separator>>” + <<Alias name>> …+ fileExt);

-You can add as many custom attribute required in naming pattern as required by adding more alias and adding them to naming pattern.
+You can add as many custom attributes as required in the naming pattern by adding more aliases and adding them to the naming pattern.

 private String getValue(List<String> valList)